elicia4/linux_notes/misc/srv_naming.md

 ### Name Surname analogy

-This of hostnames as first names and domain names as surnames.
+Think of hostnames as first names and domain names as surnames.
 A Linux server's name could be `webserver.learnlinux.tv` or `db.learnlinux.tv`.
 The hostnames are `webserver` and `db`, the domain name is `learnlinux.tv`.
-The full name is called a fully qualified domain name, typically written as `hostname.domain.tld`.
+The full name (hostname + domain name) is called a fully qualified domain name, typically written as `hostname.domain.tld`.

 ### DNS